MVesuviusC/primerTree/README.md

 ```bash
 ./configure && make && make install
 ```
-If the resulting clustalo program is in your path it should just work, otherwise see the windows instructions on how to specify the path to the executable.
+If the resulting clustalo program is in your path it should be automatically found, otherwise see the windows instructions on how to specify the path to the executable.